"By Roxanne Nelson

 Dosage Forms And Strengths

-Onsolis is a buccal soluble film with a white side and a pink side.
-The pink side contains a bioadhesive polymer and the active ingredient.
-Each strength is marked on the white side of the film with an identifying number.
-Onsolis is available in 200 mcg, 400 mcg, 600 mcg, 800 mcg, and 1200 mcg strengths [see Storage and Handling].
+Onsolis is a buccal soluble film with a white side and a printed white side.
+The printed side contains a bioadhesive polymer and the active ingredient.
+Each strength is marked on the printed white side of the film with an identifying number.
+Onsolis is available in 200 mcg, 400 mcg, 600 mcg, 800 mcg, and 1200 mcg strengths [see HOW SUPPLIED and Storage and Handling].

 Storage And Handling